patters-match/z88/readme.txt

 separately from our files area: http://sourceforge.net/projects/z88/files/Z88%20Assembler%20Workbench%20Tools/

-Tools to be installed exists for Mac OS X, Linux and Windows.
+Tools to be installed on your desktop comoputer exists for Mac OS X, Linux and Windows.

 The first requirement is to checkout the Git Master branch (main development or HEAD in CVS terms) you need to have a Git client